Emergency Medical Technology/Technician

 Semester Hours 9

 This course is required to apply for certification as an Emergency Medical Technician.
-This course provides students with insights into the theory and application of concepts related to the profession of emergency medical services.
-Specific topics include: EMS preparatory, airway maintenance, patient assessment, management of trauma patients, management of medical patients, treating infants and children, and various EMS operations.
-This course is based on the NHTSA-National Emergency Medical Services Education Standards.
+It provides students with insights into the theory and application of concepts related to the profession of emergency medical services.
+Specific topics include EMS preparatory, airway maintenance, patient assessment, management of trauma patients, management of medical patients, treating infants and children, and various EMS operations.
+This course is based on the NHTSA National Emergency Medical Services Education Standards.

 EMS 119: Emergency Medical Technician Clinical